Updated May 2019

 However, there are concerns that nanoparticles may possibly pass THROUGH the skin (especially in pre-term babies and very young babies) and may be photo-reactive, forming free radicals that can cause cell damage.
 Those espousing this position recommend using only mineral sunblocks that contain “micronized” particles rather than nanoparticles.
 [Technically, a nanoparticle is any particle less than 100 nanometers in diameter, but a particle must actually be less than 50 nanometers to enter skin cells, less than 70 nanometers to enter the lungs, etc.] Got it?
 Okay good.

 The good news is that oxybenzone is one of the few FDA-approved ingredients that provide effective broad-spectrum protection (see #3) from UV radiation.
-The bad news is that oxybenzone might be an endocrine disruptor, which could affect the nervous system, has been linked to cancer in some laboratory studies, and creates free-radicals when exposed to the sun.
-Woohoo!
+The bad news is that oxybenzone (and other similar chemicals) are endocrine disruptors, which could affect the nervous system, have been linked to cancer in some laboratory studies, and creates free-radicals when exposed to the sun.

-Update: Consumer Reports (2016) assures me “Some chemical UV filters, such as octinoxate and oxybenzone, have been found to cause hormonal changes in animals; however, short-term research in people did not show any adverse effect.”
-However, it [no doubt] make for a highly-effective sunscreen.
+In 2016, Consumer Reports told us, “some chemical UV filters, such as octinoxate and oxybenzone, have been found to cause hormonal changes in animals; however, short-term research in people did not show any adverse effect.”

 Next in the Summer Series